traceforce/terraform-provider-traceforce/docs/data-sources/datalakes.md

 - `id` (String) System generated ID of the datalake
 - `name` (String) Name of the datalake
 - `project_id` (String) ID of the project this datalake belongs to
 - `status` (String) Status of the datalake.
-Valid values: Waiting for User Input, Ready.
+Valid values: pending, deployed, ready, failed.
 - `type` (String) Type of datalake.
 For example, BigQuery, Snowflake, etc.
 - `updated_at` (String) Date and time the datalake was last updated